Alloy Artifacts

 In 1965 the company began a full-scale export program, and its "HIT" brand products became popular in 50 countries around the world.

-On the same date the company also received JIS certificate 566035 for class B4643 (bolt cutters).
+On the same date the company also received JIS certificate 566035 for class B4643 (bolt cutters) at the same factory.
+The record for this certification can be seen in the Aggregated Monthly Reports for 1966-09.

 New Factory in Yamatokoriyama